Category Archives: Rants

 LLLT Systematic reviews with meta-analysis are hard to do for all sorts of reasons:

-1) LLLT has had a lot of different names (cold laser, laser biostimulation, photobiomodulation, low intensity laser laser therapy, LEDT, etc) so the literature search is hard (see my post on this from 2008, recently updated)
+1) LLLT has had a lot of different names (cold laser, laser biostimulation, Photobiomodulation, low intensity laser laser therapy, LEDT, etc) so the literature search is hard (see my post on this from 2008, recently updated)

 2) The authors need to have an advanced knowledge of the pathology in question.